-- whose skis have been found positive at the controls of fluorinated wax before the start.

-- present skis to the control of fluorinated wax later than 5 minutes after the deadline.

-351.54 If a competitors has ve actually started in a competition and is later determined by the Jury to have been in violation of these rules the Jury must sanction the competitor.8
+- whose skis have been found positive at the controls of fluorinated wax before the start. - present skis to the control of fluorinated wax later than 5 minutes after the deadline. - 351.5 If a competitor has actually started in a competition and is later determined by the Jury to have been in violation of these rules the Jury must sanction the competitor.9